How data intelligence is tackling the climate crisis delivering better outcomes for the planet and the bottom line

 2022 Geotab Sustainability & Impact Report provides a blueprint for carbon reduction

-TORONTO, March 30, 2023 /PRNewswire/ - Geotab Inc. ("Geotab") — a global leader in connected transportation solutions — today released its 2022 Sustainability and Impact Report, titled "Unlocking the power of data for a sustainable future," which outlines the company's environmental, social and ethical impact, and highlights how data intelligence is a key driver of success in the carbon reduction journey.
-The report also includes examples of how organizations in the transportation sector are starting and managing carbon reduction initiatives using data intelligence to inform their decision-making and transition.
+LONDON, March 31, 2023 /PRNewswire/ -- Geotab Inc. ("Geotab") — a global leader in connected transportation solutions — today released its 2022 Sustainability and Impact Report, titled "Unlocking the power of data for a sustainable future," which outlines the company's environmental, social and ethical impact, and highlights how data intelligence is a key driver of success in the carbon reduction journey.
+The report also includes examples of how organisations in the transportation sector are starting and managing carbon reduction initiatives using data intelligence to inform their decision-making and transition.

 "The transportation sector has one of the biggest global opportunities to truly impact the climate crisis.
 At Geotab, we are learning from our own efforts and feel privileged to share this knowledge, supporting our customers and partners with their sustainability goals through connected transportation solutions and data insights," said Neil Cawse, CEO and founder of Geotab.
 "This report demonstrates our commitment to continuously improving our sustainability practices to make a positive impact on the planet."

-With over 3.2 million connected vehicles around the world, Geotab is uniquely positioned to help accelerate decarbonization in the transportation sector by providing a full suite of data-driven tools and insights to support fleets on their sustainability journeys (including the EV Suitability Assessment (EVSA) and Green Fleet Dashboard), scaling electrification and technology innovation through education (such as the Geotab Fleet Electrification Knowledge Center), and collaborating on research projects.
+With over 3.2 million connected vehicles around the world, Geotab is uniquely positioned to help accelerate decarbonisation in the transportation sector by providing a full suite of data-driven tools and insights to support fleets on their sustainability journeys (including the EV Suitability Assessment (EVSA) and Green Fleet Dashboard), scaling electrification and technology innovation through education (such as the Geotab EV Drivers Handbook), and collaborating on research projects.

 For many fleets, sustainability is proving to have financial advantages.
 Electrification studies featured in the report show the potential to save millions of dollars through lower fuel and maintenance costs while reducing CO2 emissions.
-A recent Geotab survey of U.S. fleet professionals found that 63% of respondents confirmed that their fleet sustainability data helped their organization reduce operating costs in the past year.
+A recent Geotab survey found 60% of analysed light-duty European fleet vehicles could be switched to fully electric vehicles (EVs) today at a lower cost of ownership to save a total of nearly £218m over a seven year service life.

 2022 Report highlights: